heraldns/heraldns/README.md

 ## The Problem

-You're running Docker containers with IPv6 addresses that should be globally routable.
-Your ISP might change your IPv6 prefix.
+You're running Docker containers with IPv6 addresses that are globally routable.
+However, Watchtower updates your container, and its IP address changes.
+Or your ISP changes your prefix.
 You want:

 - Containers automatically registered in DNS when they start
 - DNS records updated when IP addresses change (dynamic prefixes)